vorticalbox/mongo-toolkit/README.md

-package also contains a wrapper around mongo transactions and bulkwrite so that multiple saves/updates/removes across multiple collections to be batch wrote to the server and it will all roll back if any one operation fails.
+package also contains a wrapper around mongo transactions and bulkwrite so that multiple saves/updates/removes across multiple collections to be batch wrote to the server, and it will all roll back if anyone operation fails.

 in MongoDB 4.2 and earlier, you cannot create collections in transactions.